eadf/esp8266_easygpio/README.md

 ## Usage

-The project has been designed for easy reuse, just create a folder with these files in it.
-Then point your ```MODULES``` variable (or whatever subdirectory construct you use) in the ```Makefile``` to that folder ([git subtree](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree) works great for that purpose).
+The project has been designed for easy reuse, just create a folder with these files in it ([git subtree](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree) works great for that purpose).
+Then point your ```MODULES``` variable (or whatever subdirectory construct you use) in the ```Makefile``` to that folder .
 If you find yourself manually copying these individial .c and .h files - you're doing it wrong.

 See an example on how this library can be used [here](https://github.com/eadf/esp8266_digoleserial), [here](https://github.com/eadf/esp_mqtt_lcd), [here](https://github.com/eadf/esp8266_ping), [here](https://github.com/eadf/esp_mqtt_ports) - bha.. practically all of my esp projects uses it.